Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 It’s an exciting moment when you finish creating your prized marketing brochure.

-Before you get overly excited and rush it off to the printer, print out a full version and fold it exactly like the finalized versions.
+Before you get overly excited and rush it off to the printer, print out a full version and fold it exactly like the finalized versions, whether you’ve chosen a tri-fold or bi-fold brochure template.
 This ensures that all your text, fonts, and images are optimal and that all panels are in the correct order with the proper content.

 Do not make the mistake of assuming your brochure is print ready just because you verified everything in the digital version.
 As a final check, it’s always a good idea to get as many other people as possible to proofread and review a hard copy of your brochure before it’s printed.